-The following standards apply to any rental housing project receiving rehabilitation funding.

-For rehabilitation projects (also including substantial and adaptive reuse), any building components or systems being replaced/installed new must also meet the requirements in Chapter 2, General Occupancy New Construction Minimum Standards.
-For example: roofing, kitchen cabinets, windows, etc.

-Architectural services are likely to be essential to the success of the project.
-Refer to Minnesota Housing's Architect's Guide to determine if architectural services are required for the project.

-The following rehabilitation standards are supplemental to basic standards established by applicable building codes, local zoning, and other applicable regulations.
+- A. The standards in this chapter apply to any rental housing project receiving rehabilitation funding. - B. For rehabilitation projects (also including substantial and Adaptive Reuse), any building components or systems being replaced/installed new must also meet the requirements in Chapter 2, General Occupancy New Construction Minimum Standards.
+For example: roofing, kitchen cabinets, windows, etc. - C. Architectural services are likely to be essential to the success of the project.
+Refer to Architect's Guide available on Minnesota Housing's Building Standards webpage to determine if architectural services are required for the project. - D. The rehabilitation standards in this chapter are supplemental to basic standards established by applicable building codes, local zoning, and other applicable regulations.
 Where two standards govern the same condition, conformance to the most restrictive standard is required.
-Regardless if the local jurisdiction has adopted or not adopted Minnesota State Building Code, housing must be in compliance with Minnesota State Building Code.
+Regardless of whether the local jurisdiction has adopted the Minnesota State Building Code, housing must be in compliance with the Minnesota State Building Code.